loupmesquita/Automated-Tests/README.md

 # Automated-Tests
-Automated tests created with Jenkins
+Various automated tests created with Jenkins for CD/CI purposes <br/>
+Jobs has been created with Job DSL